e-s-l/discussion/README.md

 # About

+A pure-php, file-based discussion forum toy, created from first principles.

 Based on a chapter of "PHP Programming with MySQL" by Don Gosselin.

 Inspired by the great 4chan hack of 2025.

 # TODO

-- delete duplicates broken since added timestamps
+- be consistent with search, sort and render, whether in models or utilities
+- clearer commentrary
-- proper admin section (unfortunately to delete need to reference table rows)
+- take opportunities to delete duplicated code
-- add timestamp sorts to topics, and alpabetical sort to messages
+- a general error view to render

 # Notes